 The department offers five majors: Chemistry, Biochemistry, Chemistry-Business, Chemistry-Computers, and Medical Technology.
 The program in Chemistry is approved by the American Chemical Society, which means that graduates may be certified by the American Chemical Society if they meet the requirements.
-In addition, outstanding students in the Chemistry and Biochemistry majors are eligible for consideration in the combined, five-year baccalaureate/master's degree program (please refer to the section on the Graduate School and to the Graduate School Catalog for specifics of the program).
+In addition, outstanding students in the Chemistry and Biochemistry majors are eligible for consideration in the combined, five-year baccalaureate/master's degree program (please refer to the section on the College of Graduate and Continuing Education and to the Graduate Studies Catalog for specifics of the program).
 The strength of the department is indicated by the fact that The University of Scranton has been one of the leading schools in the country in the number of master's degrees awarded in chemistry.

-The prestige of the department is also demonstrated by a study of the Office of Institutional Research at Franklin and Marshall College which ranked the University of Scranton 34th out of 917 private, four-year, primarily undergraduate colleges as the baccalaureate source of those earning Ph.D.s in Chemistry between 1981 and 1990.
+A 1998 study by the Office of Institutional Research at Franklin and Marshall College ranked The University of Scranton 2nd of 62 master's-granting institutions as the baccalaureate source of those earning Ph.D. degrees in chemistry between 1986 and 1995.